pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 ### High Priority

-- Implement comprehensive form validation for all user inputs (required fields, numeric ranges, logical constraints)
+- Enhance results visualization for clarity and insight
-- Ensure all validation errors are clearly surfaced to users in a mobile-responsive, accessible manner
+- Ensure all results components are fully mobile responsive and accessible
-- Enhanced results visualization
+- Review and improve user experience for results and feedback

 ### Medium Priority